AlabamaAudit Laws

 Voting Systems Used

-As of 2020, Alabama primarily uses hand marked paper ballots and optical scanners in polling places statewide, with ballot marking devices for accessibility.
+Alabama uses hand-marked paper ballots and optical scanners statewide, with ballot marking devices for accessibility.
 For the most up to date information please visit Verified Voting’s Verifier.

 For an explanation on the types of voting equipment used, click here.